Tkh0/hello-world/README.md

-# hello-world
+# ristikko
-Just a hello world repo
-It's my first time using Github.
-Also I have no idea how git works.
+This is my first project on Github